Academics are important, but to get the most from your university experience, look beyond the classroom.

 You will be able to attend many on-campus events with your Peer Leaders, including:

 - Faculty tours, led by Student Ambassadors in your faculty

 - Meet and Greet sessions, where you can meet upper-year students in your faculty

 - Student Leadership workshops to build your leadership and communication skills

 - Maximize Potential workshops that allow you to learn about diversity, health and wellness, academic skills, and more

-- Federation of Students events including Clubs Day, Cultural Caravan, Welcome Week activities, and more
+- Waterloo Undergraduate Student Association events including Clubs Day, Cultural Caravan, Welcome Week activities, and more

-Your Peer Leaders and your Student Experience Coordinator will also help connect you to ways to get involved on campus.
+Your Peer Leaders, Student Experience Manager, and your Student Experience Coordinator will also help connect you to ways to get involved on campus.

 - Campus clubs are a fun way to get to know students based on an interest you have.
 There are more than 200 clubs on campus!